 - Environmental Assumption Refinement

-- Obtaining initial values during system reset
+- Obtaining initial signal values during system reset

+- E.g. contents of hardware configuration registers

-- Constant propagation to identify unused parts of the model
+- Identification of unused parts of the model

-- > Forward slice "reset is activated"
+- Forward slice "reset is activated"

 - Constant propagation on the result

-- ➤ Identify dead code
+- Timing-Dead Code Detection

+- Only parts of the model affect timing behavior

+- Combined static analyzes

+- Backward slices from each pipeline exit

+- Everything not contained in the union over these slices is dead.